chaitanya046/chaitanya046.github.io/_pages/about.md

 I have experience working on both front-end and back-end development, as well as experience with agile methodologies.
 My passion for technology and problem-solving allows me to consistently deliver high-quality, reliable software solutions.
 Whether you need a new application or an upgrade to an existing one, I am confident that I can help bring your vision to life.

 In my current role, I am responsible for developing new ways to improve system efficiency and create new features for better user experience.
 I am excited to continue learning and growing as a developer, and am always looking for new challenges and opportunities to expand my skillset.
-I am among top contributers for improving UI/UX for companies such as Hinge, Walmart, Rodgers, NFL and Google.
+I am among top contributers for improving UI/UX for companies such as Hinge, Walmart, Rogers, NFL and Google.

 My areas of expertise are:
    - SpringBoot